pdobrano25/lsarp/README.md

 ---

-Mapping, pH, SCFA, and processed meta-omics data are available in **[lsarp_supp_data](https://github.com/pdobrano25/lsarp/blob/main/lsarp_data)**
+Mapping, pH, and processed meta-omics data are available in **[lsarp_supp_data](https://github.com/pdobrano25/lsarp/blob/main/lsarp_data)**

-16S data are available under NCBI SRA PRJNA1348138.
+16S data are available under NCBI SRA ?.

-Metaproteomics data are available under PRIDE PXD048985.
+Metaproteomics data are available under PRIDE ?.

 Code and analyses for each section of the manuscript: